ShanaScogin/modeLLtest/JOSSpaper/paper.md

 ## Functionality and use

 The R package ``modeLLtest`` is designed to be used by both researchers and students looking to compare models or create LOOCV log-likelihood estimates for a given model.
 The ease and speed of implementing selected tests are significantly improved through the use of C++ to obtain LOOCV log-likelihood estimates.
-The source code is on [GitHub](https://github.com/ShanaScogin/modeLLtest).
-The documentation can be found on [GitHub Pages](https://github.com/ShanaScogin/modeLLtest/blob/master/README.md).
 Functions can be tested using data from real-world analyses from Joshi and Mason [-@joshi_mason_2008] and Golder [-@golder_2010].

 ## Future work